rwtourdot/linker/README.md

-## Linker - Long Read and Linked Read sequencing analysis tools
+## Linker - Analysis tools for Long Read and Linked Read Sequencing

 Table of contents
 =================